 The worldwide estimated spend on sponsored content in the influencer space was at $3B just five years ago.
 The influencer market for branded and platform deals is projected to skyrocket to $28 billion by 2026.
 According to eMarketer, “influencer marketing is projected to grow 23.4% and 15.9% YoY in 2023 and 2024."

 What about consumers?
 According to a 2022 GoodFirms survey, 56.8% of respondents buy products based on the advice of social media influencers.

 There's plenty of research about the steady growth of influencer marketing and you may be ready to jump in on the action.
 What are the first steps for your brand to get started?
-Here are three things to consider as you plan your campaigns.
+Here are three things to consider as you plan your influencer campaigns:

 To which the answer is usually: Yes.
 All of the above.

-Unfortunately, as our campaigns team likes to say, you can’t shoot three targets with one arrow.
+Unfortunately, as our influencer campaigns team likes to say, you can’t shoot three targets with one arrow.

 Defining success in influencer marketing is challenging because it varies from brand to brand.
 For brands to build toward an imminent future where influencer and ambassador marketing is the most dominant form of marketing, a consistent plan must be to learn, improve and evolve.
 This means focusing on long-term success rather than pursuing short-term high performance or reaching for misinformed goals.